storm-enroute/mecha/README.md

 1. First remove the dependency on the other project from the `libraryDependencies` setting, if there is one.

-2. Next, create a `dependencies.json` file in the root directory of the `examples-application` project:
+2. Next, create a `dependencies.conf` file in the root directory of the `examples-application` project:

+        examples-application {
+          project = "examples-core-utils"
+          artifact = ["com.storm-enroute", "examples-core-utils", "0.1"]
+        }

+    Alternatively, you can use JSON syntax, and a `dependencies.json` file.
+    Simply override the `dependenciesPath` field in the project definition, and add the following:

         {
           "examples-application": [